How To Service The Rear Brake Caliper On Your 2009 – 2010 Honda CRF450R

 I am installing an All Balls Rear Caliper Rebuild Kit that includes a new set of slide pin boots, pad pin o-ring, bleeder valve cap, piston seals, pad pin, and banjo bolt seal washers.

-Make sure to match the old parts with the new ones, so you don’t accidentally discard something you need.
+Match the old parts with the new ones so you don’t accidentally discard something you need.

 Soak your new rubber components in fresh brake fluid for 15 minutes before assembly.